prepare.blog

 UV (SteriPEN)YesYesYesNoClear water only, needs power

-My approach: Layer at least two methods.
-I always keep a filter and chemical backup together.
+Layer at least two purification methods.
 Redundancy isn’t paranoia — it’s how you stay hydrated when plan A fails.

 Most homes have 40–80 gallons of potable water sitting in the water heater right now.
-That’s a massive emergency reserve most people never think about.
+That’s a massive emergency reserve most people never consider.
 Here’s exactly how to access it safely:

 1. Turn off the power.
-For electric heaters, flip the breaker.
-For gas heaters, turn the gas valve to the “off” or “pilot” position.
+Electric heater?
+Flip the breaker.
+Gas?
+Turn the gas valve to “off” or “pilot.”

-2. Turn off the cold water inlet valve at the top of the heater.
-This prevents contaminated water from entering the tank if the municipal supply is compromised.
+2. Turn off the cold water inlet valve at the top of the heater to prevent contaminated water from entering the tank.

-3. Open a hot water faucet upstairs or at the highest point in the house.
-This breaks the vacuum and allows water to drain from the tank.
+3. Open a hot water faucet at the highest point in the house to break the vacuum.

-4. Place a container beneath the drain valve at the bottom of the heater, or attach a garden hose and direct it to your collection point.
+4. Place a container beneath the drain valve at the bottom, or attach a garden hose to direct flow.

 5. Open the drain valve slowly.
 The first flow may contain sediment — let it run until it clears, or strain through a clean cloth.

-6. Collect and store in clean containers.
+6. Collect, cool, and store in clean containers.
 Label as usual.

-Important cautions: Water in the tank may be very hot — let it cool before drinking or handling.
-Sediment at the bottom is normal and not dangerous, but strain it out.
-If you haven’t drained your water heater in years, the sediment layer can be thick.
-Water heaters older than 8–10 years may have significant sediment buildup that requires extra straining and potentially treatment before drinking.
+The water may be very hot — let it cool before drinking.
+Sediment at the bottom is normal but strain it out.
+Water heaters older than 8–10 years may have significant sediment buildup requiring extra straining and potentially treatment.

-Important note: Tankless or on-demand water heaters do NOT store water.
-This method only applies to traditional tank-style heaters.
+Tankless or on-demand heaters do NOT store water.
+This only applies to traditional tank-style units.

 Storage, Rotation, and Inspection

-• Rotate stored water every 6–12 months unless the manufacturer specifies otherwise.
-At rotation time, consider re-treating the water with 8 drops of unscented bleach per gallon if you’re extending rather than replacing — this compensates for chlorine that has degraded during storage.
+• Rotate stored water every 6–12 months.
+At rotation time, consider re-treating with 8 drops of unscented bleach per gallon if you’re extending rather than replacing — this compensates for chlorine that’s degraded during storage.

 • Store containers in a cool, dark, dry location away from direct sunlight, heat sources, and strong odors.
 Never store next to fuels, pesticides, or cleaning chemicals.